slatedocs/slate/source/index.html.md

 Parameter | Description
 --------- | ------- | -----------
-DirectoryName | Name of Directory.
-App URL | App URL is url for app.
-AccountName | Name of the Account.
-DomainId | This is the unique ID assigned by the registry to the domain.
+directoryName | Name of Directory. appUrl | App URL is url for app. accountName | Name of the Account. domainId | This is the unique ID assigned by the registry to the domain.

 ### HTTP response

-`successfully Save ActiveDirectory Configure`
+` ActiveDirectory Configure successfully saved`

 <aside class="success">
-Remember — This is for save ActiveDirectory Configure!
+ActiveDirectory Configure successfully saved
 </aside>

 ## Restart the Agent